vokhlachev/starwars-ux-ui/README.md

 ### Prerequisites:

-To open and use FIG mockup (starwars.fig) you need to log in in Figma (https://www.figma.com/)
+To open and use FIG mockup (starwars.fig) you need to log in into Figma (https://www.figma.com/)

 ### Installation